blab/ncov-orf8/README.md

 #### Running the analyses
 - Run `code/find_ko.py` on .fasta alignment of WA sequences to call potential gene knockouts.
 See above to access sequences and metadata from GISAID.
 - Build and call transmission clusters using `nextstrain_build`
+- Run intrahost analysis using `notebooks/intrahost_analysis.ipynb`
 - Calculate dN/dS using the snakemake workflow: `code/dNdS_snakefile`.
 See above to download the UShER tree for this analysis.
 - Call mutation clusters from UShER tree using `code/getMutationClusters.py`
 - Model cluster growth rates using: `code/clusterSize_regression.R`
+- Run clade-level analyses using the snakemake workflow: `code/variant_snakefile`.
+See above to download the UshER tree for this analysis.
 - `code/combineClinicalData.R` is used to generate the dataframe for clinical analysis.
-- Use `code/Fig4.R` to run the clinical severity analysis.
-Although we cannot share clinical data to protect patient privacy, we have provided `data/clinical_example.tsv` as a demo dataset.
+- Use `code/Fig5.R` to run the clinical severity analysis.
+Although we cannot share the full clinical data to protect patient privacy, we have provided `data/clinical_example.tsv` as a demo dataset.
+We have also provided a subset of clinical variables, which we are able to share to while protecting patient privacy, at `data/clinical_subset.tsv`.